inBeat/inbeat-website/content/top-influencers/tiktok/yoga/united-states/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In United States In 2023
+title: Top 10 Yoga TikTok Influencers In United States In 2024
 description: >-
-  Find top yoga TikTok influencers in United States in 2023.
-Most popular hashtags: #yoga #fyp #duet #healing.
+  Find top yoga TikTok influencers in United States in 2024.
+Most popular hashtags: #yoga #duet #fyp #healing.
 platform: TikTok
 hits: 756
-text_top: Analyze the best TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform has 756 TikTok influencers like this in United States for you to collaborate.
+text_bottom: Our database aggregates 756 TikTok influencers like this in United States for you to connect with.
 profiles:
   - username: "beatsbywaynetaylor"
     fullname: >-